 Running your own business can be both exciting and overwhelming.
-But before you get started, there are several housekeeping items you should attend to (pun intended).
+While many cleaning businesses may seem straightforward, starting any business requires research, paperwork, marketing, and more.
+Before you get order business cards or book your first client, there are several housekeeping items you should attend to (pun intended)

-To help you out, we put together an easy guide on starting a cleaning business from scratch.
-Plus, we’ll tell you how easy it is to sign up for cleaning business insurance!
+To help you out, we’ve put together an easy guide on how to start a cleaning business from scratch.
+Plus, we’ll show you how it takes just minutes to check one critical thing off your list: cleaning business insurance!

 Obtain Proper Documentation

-Before you launch your cleaning business, the first thing you need to do to is obtain proper licensing.
-Because business requirements vary by state, you’ll have to research your own state, county, and city regulations to understand what you need before applying.
+Before you launch your cleaning business, you’ll also need to obtain proper licensing.
+Because business requirements vary by state, you’ll have to research your state, county, and city regulations to understand what you need before applying.

 Buy Cleaning Business Insurance

-When you protect your business with us you have exclusive access to our insurance badge.
-Many business owners feature the insurance badge on their website to reassure clients they are working with a trusted professional in the industry.
+Not only does insurance protect you, but it reassures your clients.
+When you protect your business with us, you have exclusive access to our insurance badge.
+Many business owners feature the insurance badge on their website to advertise to clients that they are a trusted professional in the industry.

 Figuring Out Rates

-Depending on the type of cleaning business you’re conducting (maid services, janitorial cleaning, window cleaning, etc.) your options for rates will vary.
+Depending on the cleaning business you’re running (maid services, janitorial cleaning, window cleaning, etc.), your options for rates will vary.
 Below are just some of the ways current cleaning businesses charge their customers.

-Flat Rate: Many customers like knowing exactly what they’re paying for once the job is done.
-There are no surprises when you decide to charge a flat rate and the chances of dealing with an unhappy customer over the bill are low.
+Many customers like knowing what they’re paying for once the job is done.
+There are no surprises when you decide to charge a flat rate, and the chances of dealing with an unhappy customer over the bill are low.

-Square Footage: Buildings come in all shapes and sizes.
-Charging by square footage can be useful because each location has specific needs and warrants certain pricing.
+Buildings come in all shapes and sizes.
+Charging by square footage can be helpful because each location has specific needs and warrants special pricing.

-Whichever route you decide to take, it’s important to stay consistent in the way you charge your clients.
-Changing your rates or the way you charge could cause them to look elsewhere.
+Whatever route you take, it’s essential to stay consistent in how you charge your clients.
+Changing your rates frequently or without notice could cause them to look elsewhere.

-There are many scheduling app options out there—from simple and free options to those that offer paid subscriptions.
-To give you an idea of what’s out there we found our top choices.
+There are many scheduling application options —from simple and free alternatives to those that offer robust paid subscriptions.
+We collected our top choices below to give you an idea of what’s out there.

-Square Appointments: This tool lets your customers book their cleaning appointments online and automatically syncs them to your calendar.
+This tool lets customers book their cleaning appointments online and automatically syncs them to your calendar.
 You can also send reminder texts or emails to your clients and keep them updated with any appointment changes.
-Learn more about the app here.

-Time Tap: With Time Tap, you can organize your appointments, set up recurring appointments, accept payment, and more.
-Learn about it here.
+With Time Tap, you can organize your appointments, set up recurring appointments, accept payment, and more.

-Setmore: This online tool takes appointment setting to a new level.
-You can send email and text reminders, give your employees their own login to manage the calendar, take payments, and give your customers access to book their own appointments.
-Learn more about it here.
+This online tool takes appointment setting to a new level.
+You can send email and text reminders, give your employees their login to manage the calendar, accept payments, and give your customers access to book their own appointments.

-We’re sure you understand the value of putting in time and money in marketing your cleaning business.
-The best marketing efforts come from both online and offline tactics and will truly pay off in the long run.
+We’re sure you understand the value of investing time and money in marketing your cleaning business.
+The best marketing efforts come from slow and steady online and offline tactics that will pay off in the long run.

 You should have a Facebook page for your business to increase visibility in your area.
-Your Facebook business page will give you the opportunity to post job listings, access business page insights, check how your posts are performing, launch paid ads, and much more.
+Your Facebook business page will allow you to post job listings, access business page insights, check how your posts perform, launch paid ads, and more.

-Once you feel like you’ve established a following, branch out to other social media platforms and expand your audience.
+Once you have established a following, branch out to other social media platforms and expand your audience.
 You can keep track of your posts and schedule them ahead of time using Buffer or Hootsuite.

 Leave Your Business Card